 As the song goes, “you’re never fully dressed without a smile,” so let’s make it a good one.
-Daily brushing and flossing can keep your teeth, mouth, gums, and tongue clean and healthy for your best-ever smile.
+Brush and floss properly every day to keep your teeth, mouth, gums, and tongue clean and healthy for your best-ever smile.

 The American Dental Association recommends brushing 2 times a day for 2 minutes each time, or 2 x 2.
 Chances are you’ve been brushing for far less than 120 seconds, but it’s time to change old habits.
 You need the time to make sure you’re getting to all the spots where plaque and bacteria hang out.
 If bacteria stays on your teeth for even just 24 hours, it can harden and cause plaque, leading to tartar.
 These coatings and buildups may require a professional cleaning to remove, and if left untreated, can lead to gum disease and the loss of teeth.

-Now that you know how important cleaning your teeth is, let’s brush up on the how.
+Now that you know how important cleaning your teeth is, let’s brush up on how to brush and floss properly.

 Picking the right toothbrush